Kate Beckinsale Thrusts Her Booty Up In The Air In Instagram Workout Video

 “Your form is impeccable.
 Lovely!” read another compliment.

 According to Prevention, Kate Beckinsale has enlisted the help of a high-profile team to help her stay fit.
-The brunette beauty exercises with Gunnar Peterson at his gym, and celebrity trainer Brad Siskind also keeps her motivated during her workouts.
+The brunette beauty exercises with Gunnar Peterson at his gym and celebrity trainer Brad Siskind also keeps her motivated during her workouts.
 She seems to be a fan of combining moves and working out multiple muscle groups at once, as evidenced by the push-up and pike combo that she demonstrated in her most recent Instagram post.
-She’s also revealed that another of her go-to moves is “an ab rollup followed by a double jab cross,” complete with boxing gloves and a dummy to punch.
+She also revealed that another of her go-to moves is “an ab rollup followed by a double jab cross,” complete with boxing gloves and a dummy to punch.

-If there’s anything Beckinsale’s fans have learned from the multiple workout videos that she’s shared with them, it’s that, while she may make exercising look easy, it takes a lot of hard work, dedication, and coordination to look as incredible as she does.
+If there’s anything Beckinsale’s fans have learned from the multiple workout videos that she’s shared with them, it’s that while she may make exercising look easy, it takes a lot of hard work, dedication, and coordination to look as incredible as she does.